Get Started Free

 Final Verdict

-From what I’ve tested, Google Meet’s real-time speech translation works best in simple, controlled scenarios.
-It’s convenient, built-in, and easy to enable, but it doesn’t yet cover the needs of teams working across multiple languages or platforms.
-The single language pair limitation and restricted language support are the biggest constraints.
-If you need something more flexible, Maestra's live speech translator may be the better option.
+From what I've tested, Google Meet's real-time speech translation works best in simple, controlled scenarios.
+It's convenient, built-in, and easy to enable, but the broadly available version doesn't yet cover the needs of teams working across multiple languages or platforms.
+The single language pair limitation and restricted language support remain the biggest constraints for most users today.
+If you need something more flexible right now, Maestra's live speech translator may be the better option.

 Does Google Meet support real-time speech translation?